krestenlaust/ConsoleInput/README.md

 The ConsoleInput library provides functionality for reading mouse states and positions within the Windows console window.
 This library is designed to facilitate mouse input handling in console-based applications.

 ## Getting Started
+There are a few ways you can use the library.

+### Nuget (Nuget.org / Github)

+The package is both hosted on [Github](https://github.com/krestenlaust/ConsoleInput/pkgs/nuget/ConsoleInput) and on [Nuget.org](https://www.nuget.org/packages/ConsoleInput)

+ - `dotnet add package ConsoleInput`

+### Cloning / submodule

 To get started with the ConsoleInput library, follow these steps:

-1. Clone or download the ConsoleInput repository from the designated location.
+1. Clone the ConsoleInput repository from the designated location.
 2. Open the solution file in your preferred IDE (Integrated Development Environment).
 3. Build the solution to ensure all dependencies are resolved and the library is compiled successfully.
+4. Add a references to the `ConsoleInput`, `ConsoleInput.WinAPI` and `ConsoleInput.Logic` projects in your project.

 ### Usage

 To use the ConsoleInput library in your own project, follow these steps:

-1. Add a reference to the ConsoleInput.Logic project in your project.
+1. Add the project as dependency using either guide above.
-2. Import the necessary namespaces from the ConsoleInput.Logic namespace.
+2. Import the primary namespace `ConsoleInput`.
-3. Instantiate a `ConsoleMouseInput` object to start capturing mouse input.
+3. Instantiate an input device, e.g. `ConsoleMouse`.
+4. Instantiate the input manager, `InputManager`.
+5. Add input devices to `InputManager` using `IInputManager.AddDevice(IDevice)`.
+6. Poll input using `IInputManager.Update()`
-4. Use the provided methods and properties to read the mouse state and position.
+7. Use the provided methods and properties to read the mouse state and position.

-Here's an example of how to use the ConsoleInput library (the following example applies to ConsoleInput 2.0):
+Here's an example of how to use the ConsoleInput library (the following example applies to the new ConsoleInput 2.0):

 ```csharp
 using ConsoleInput;